Wysall House accommodation summary

 Enter through the front gate into the enclosed front garden and down the path to the front door, inside is a small hallway with coat hooks above the radiator and the stairs leading up ahead.

 Turn to the right into the main living room.
-Two 2-seat sofas face the smart TV with DVD player and the stone fireplace with slate hearth which contains a gas effect stove for cosy nights in.
+Two 2-seat sofas face the smart TV with DVD player.
 There is also a Samsung Bluetooth speaker in the living room, which you can connect your smartphone to.
 The two big sash windows look over the front garden to the trees beyond and bring in plenty of light.
 Side tables with lamps are handily placed for holding a cuppa while you put your feet up and relax.
 The living room is semi-open plan with the dining table sitting in the archway between the living room and the galley kitchen.
 It is set up to seat four but draw up the two extra chairs by the living room wall and it can accommodate six.
 The window looks out to the back of the house and off to the left is a handy downstairs cloakroom with toilet and sink.

 On the right of the dining area the well equipped galley style kitchen is on 2 levels with a step between them, on the lower level the cooking area includes electric oven and hob, microwave, toaster and plenty of storage space.
 On the higher level at the back is a large fridge/freezer, belfast sink with tiled splashback and a washer dryer.
 A door leads out of the end of the kitchen to the side of the house with access back into the front garden.

 Linking the upper part of the kitchen back through into the main living room is the cosy snug.
-Set up with 2 armchairs and a beanbag in front of a feature fireplace and a smart TV (please note, this TV doesn't have Freeview channels) with a wii this is could be a living space just for the children or ideal if there are any differences in opinion over the tv remote!
+Set up with 2 armchairs , a beanbag and a smart TV (please note, this TV doesn't have Freeview channels) with a wii this is could be a living space just for the children or ideal if there are any differences in opinion over the tv remote!
 The large window looks out over the front garden making this a lovely bright room.
 There is a step down back into the main living room.

 Head up the carpeted stairs and there is a long hallway right along the back of the house, it is the windows here that just give a glimpse of the Skiddaw group of fells through the trees.
 Right at the end of the hallway is the family bathroom with a shower over the bath and a towel rail over the radiator for snuggly warm towels regardless of whether you've enjoyed a quick blast in the shower or a long soak in the bath.